Ziyang-98/job-track/README.md

 # job-tracker

-A single page application to record and track your job applications
+A single page application to record and track your job applications.

 # Set-up